-Show up at RIMAC Field 1 hour before the start of the ceremony - that means being at Spanos Track at 4 p.m.!
-Remember to leave enough time to shuttle from the east parking lots to RIMAC, arrive at east parking lots by 3:30pm.
+Graduates: show up at RIMAC Field 1 hour before the start of the ceremony - that means being at Spanos Track at 12 pm (Noon)!
+Remember to leave plenty of time to park and get to RIMAC Field.

 How exactly will graduates be recognized?

 Glad you asked!
 Muir College staff will direct graduates to form two lines, one on the left of the stage and another on the right side of the stage.
 Graduates will be arranged in the order in which they are seated.

 When you get to the stage you will hand in a card (which is not crunched) on which you will have neatly printed your name - and have also spelled it out fo-net-ick-lee .
 If you are still worried your name will be mangled (a legitimate concern) just whisper the proper pronunciation in the Dean's ear as you hand in your card.
 If you are really worried, just visit the Student Affairs Dean in the office prior to graduation (H&SS 2126).